Equipment Q&A

 2026-05-04

 In a shared facility I would be cautious.
-Login handling, member confusion, and the difference between “works” and “works the way people expect” can create more friction than the bike itself.
+Login handling, member confusion, and the difference between "works" and "works the way people expect" create more friction than the hardware itself.
+Every login issue in a hotel lobby becomes a front-desk ticket.

 Kim Patel